mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 print(system.bus.label, analysis.voltage.magnitude, analysis.voltage.angle)
 ```

 Users retain the flexibility to reset these initial primal values to their default configurations at any juncture.
-This can be accomplished by utilizing the active and reactive power outputs of the generators and the initial bus voltage magnitudes and angles extracted from the `PowerSystem` composite type, employing the [`startingPrimal!`](@ref startingPrimal!) function:
+This can be accomplished by utilizing the active and reactive power outputs of the generators and the initial bus voltage magnitudes and angles extracted from the `PowerSystem` type, employing the [`startingPrimal!`](@ref startingPrimal!) function:
 ```@example ACOptimalPowerFlow
 startingPrimal!(system, analysis)
 ```